miegli/yalento-fullstack/README.md

 - Add database, firestore, functions, hosting and emulators.
 - Select always default values if you are asked from firebase cli.
 - Select functions, firestore, database and hosting for Emulator Setup.
+- Select typescript if you are asked for.

 `firebase init `